SCIENTIFIC BACKGROUND

 Scientific Background

 Hereditary spherocytosis (HS) is the most common cause of congenital hemolytic anemia in Caucasians.
 The prevalence is approximately 1:2,000 to 1:5,000.
 The molecular cause is a defect in the erythrocyte membrane proteins, which play a central role in the stabilization and organization of the plasma membrane.
-This leads erythrocytes losing their shape and becoming spherical (spherocytes), as well as to increased membrane permeability, enhanced glycolysis and increased ATP turnover.
+This leads to erythrocytes losing their shape and becoming spherical (spherocytes), as well as to increased membrane permeability, enhanced glycolysis and increased ATP turnover.
 The spherocytes are removed from the bloodstream early by the spleen.

 Hereditary spherocytosis is a clinically, biochemically and genetically heterogeneous disease.
 Affected patients show normocytic hemolytic anemia, jaundice and splenomegaly; gallstones are also frequently found.
 The clinical picture can vary greatly from an asymptomatic form to a severe life-threatening anemia that must be treated by blood transfusions and a splenectomy.